mirajsankdecha/API-Testing/Refrences/Mongo/Documentation.md

 - MongoDB databases are similar to SQL databases.
 They are logical containers for collections of documents.

+### Schema:

+- Schema in databases refers to the structure or blueprint defining how data is organized.
+In MongoDB, it outlines the expected structure of documents within a collection, offering flexibility with dynamic schemas.
+In SQL databases, schema defines table structures, enforcing strict rules for data organization.

 ### Collection:

 - In MongoDB, a collection is equivalent to a table in SQL.
 It's a group of documents that may or may not share a schema.